nitrictech/docs/docs/support/upgrade.md

-## Upgrading your project from Nitric 1.0
+## Upgrading your project

+In this section we will discuss changes and upgrade advice for users upgrading from versions of Nitric reliant on a nitric.yaml file.

 ### What you’ll learn